Kelly Ripa Sizzles In Cigarette Pants & Tight Tank Flaunting Killer Gym Body

 “My body looks like Peter Pan no matter what I do.
 I’ve never been a va-va-voom woman.
 I like to take AKT — which is cardio-based dance classes — about four to five days a week between 3 and 5 p.m.
 And I like to do SoulCycle on the weekends.
 In the summer, I like to run in Central Park because I think it’s so gorgeous,” Kelly added.

-Kelly doesn’t post too many workout updates to her social media, although a few gym snaps are floating around.
-Likewise, an impressive photo of Kelly striking a yoga pose with husband Mark Consuelos.
+Kelly doesn’t post too many workout updates to her social media, although a few gym snaps are floating around, as well as an impressive photo of Kelly striking a yoga pose with husband Mark Consuelos.

 Fans wishing to see more of Kelly should follow her Instagram.